MotherTongues/mothertongues/docs/nocode/install.md

 !!!
 Important

     Uploading data.csv will result in the data being published to your public github page.
-If you do not want public access to your dictionary, do the following.... (@Aidan, thoughts?)
+If you do not want public access to your dictionary, you must follow the [advanced developer guide](/developer/prerequisites).

+For more details on preparing your dictionary data, see [Preparing Your Data](/guides/prepare)

 ### See your dictionary!
 after the github actions happen